phi-go/rfcs/text/0000-explicit-tail-calls.md

 The section should return to the examples given in the previous section, and explain more fully how the detailed proposal makes those examples work. -->
 Implementation of this feature requires checks that all prerequisites to guarantee TCE are fulfilled.
 These checks are:
 - The `become` keyword is only used in place of `return`.
-The intend is to reuse the semantics of a `return` signifying "the end of a function".
-See the section on [tail-call-elimination](#tail-call-elimination) for examples.
+The intent is to reuse the semantics of a `return` signifying "the end of a function".
+See the section on [tail call elimination](#tail-call-elimination) for examples.
-- The argument to `become` is a function (or method) call, that exactly matches the function signature and calling convention of the callee.
-The intend is to assure a compatible stack frame layout.
+- The argument to `become` is a function (or method) call that exactly matches the function signature and calling convention of the callee.
+The intent is to ensure a compatible stack frame layout.
-- The stack frame of the calling function is reused, this also implies that the function is never returned to.
-The required checks to ensure this is possible are: no borrows of local variables are passed to the called function (passing local variables by copy/move is ok, since that doesn't require the local variable to continue existing after the call), and no further cleanup is necessary.
-These checks can be done by using the borrowchecker as described in the [Borrowchecking](#semantics) section below.
+- The stack frame of the calling function is reused, implying that the function is never returned to.
+The required checks to ensure this is possible are as follows: no borrows of local variables are passed to the called function (passing local variables by copy/move is ok, since that doesn't require the local variable to continue existing after the call), and no further cleanup is necessary.
+These checks can be done by using the borrowchecker as described in the [Borrowchecking](#borrowchecking) section below.

-If any of these checks fail a compiler error is issued.
+If any of these checks fail, a compile-time error is issued.

-One additional check must be done, if the backend cannot guarantee TCE to be performed a ICE is issued.
-It is also suggested to ensure that the invariants provided by the pre-requisites are maintained during compilation, raising a ICE if this is not the case.
+One additional check must be done: if the backend cannot guarantee TCE to be performed, a compile-time error is issued.
+It is also suggested to ensure that the invariants provided by the pre-requisites are maintained during compilation, issuing an error if this is not the case.

-Note that as `become` is a keyword reserved for exactly the use-case described in this RFC there is no backwards-compatibility break.
+Note that as `become` is a keyword reserved for exactly the use-case described in this RFC, there is no backwards-compatibility break.

-This feature will have interactions with other features that depend on stack frames, for example, debugging and backtraces.
+This feature will have interactions with other features that depend on stack frames such as debugging and backtraces.
 See [drawbacks](#drawbacks) for further discussion.

 See below for how borrowchecking can be used to implement this feature and the reasoning why operators are not supported.

 ## Borrowchecking
-[semantics]: #semantics
+[borrowchecking]: #borrowchecking
-A `become` expression acts as if the following events occurred in-order:
+A `become` expression acts as if the following events occurred in order:

 1. All variables that are being passed by-value are moved to temporary storage.
 2. All local variables in the caller are destroyed according to usual Rust semantics.
 Destructors are called where necessary.
-Note that values moved from in step 1 are _not_ dropped.
+Note that values moved from step 1 are _not_ dropped.
 3. The caller's stack frame is removed from the stack.
 4. Control is transferred to the callee's entry point.